 This means attending conference call meetings as well as checking in with your colleagues via instant messaging and phone calls.
 Be active in doing this as it is vital for your mental health as well as for maintenance of your work profile that you are visible, even if it is virtual visibility.

 Treat this time the same as you would if you were not a home-worker.
 Pack up your desk and laptop to avoid the temptation of checking in.
-This is all about looking after yourself – take the time you need to rest and recover so you are ready to hit the ground running when you return to work.
+This is all about looking after yourself – take the time you need to rest and recover so that you are ready to hit the ground running when you return to work.

 Working from home can, to start with, be a difficult task.
 Self-motivation, new routines, telephony and technology, working environment, communications – all of these can be challenging.
 Give yourself a break and remember that your routines will be established in time.